New Entry to Woolworths

 A new airbridge between Forrest Chase and Carillon is currently being constructed.
 Until early-mid 2019 a temporary bridge and stairs are providing access to Carillon and the Murray Street Mall.
 The bridge and stairs are open to the public during the hours of 5am – 10.30pm.

 Lift access from both ground and Level 1 is available in Carillon City.

 To ensure public safety, the new bridge construction has required the installation of a gantry across the Murray Street Mall outside Carillon.
 As a result, the clearance height has been reduced from 4.1m to 3.7m until early to mid 2019.
 In order to alert drivers, Lendlease Construction have installed a height bar and signage and the City of Perth notifies drivers as they enter the Mall.

 We are proud to announce as part of Stage 1, the Padbury Walk access to David Jones is now complete and open to the public.

-The spiral staircase from the PTA bridge to Wellington Street has been closed and the lift and stair access at the eastern end of Level 1 will close at the end of June.
+In April 2018, the spiral staircase from the PTA bridge to Wellington Street was closed, with the lift and stair access at the eastern end of Level 1 to be closed at the end of June 2018.

-For ease of access, we are encouraging travelers exiting the Perth train station to use the lift or stairs from the station to access Wellington Street and the Forrest Place.
+For ease of access, we are encouraging travellers exiting the Perth train station to use the lift or stairs from the station to access Wellington Street and the Forrest Place.

 One of the main changes which will occur shortly, is the closure of the Carillon overpass, escalators and lift tower.
 A temporary bridge and stairs are under construction and will provide access from Padbury Walk south to Carillon City.
 Stair access will be from Murray Street Mall and lift access via Carillon City.